State of the State Highlights 2025

 Key Speech Highlights:

-Tax Reform – Called for further tax cuts and putting the state on a path to the elimination of the personal income tax.
+Tax Relief – Called for further tax cuts including a half point cut to the individual and business income tax and a path to zero income tax.

 Key Speech Highlights: